 How an outsourced CFO can benefit midsized businesses

 Midsized companies often have finance requirements that are beyond the scope of a controller, accountant or small finance team.
-A freelance CFO, brought on for specific projects or on a fractional basis to augment the existing team, can bring unique value while providing strong financial leadership.
+A freelance CFO, brought on to offer fractional CFO services or for specific projects , can bring unique value while providing strong financial leadership.
 Some ideal projects for this situation might include:

 - Financial Strategy: Working with an outsourced CFO means you can find the precise industry, market and need-based expertise for your business goals.
 These expert CFOs can go beyond basic forecasts and create a strategic vision for your business.
 This can involve creating and implementing a 5-year plan, turnaround strategy or go-to-market strategy.

 - Raising Capital: When the need arises to raise capital and build investor relationships to grow, a freelance CFO can offer this specific expertise, and sometimes even a network of financiers, to help it go smoothly.